jcs-instructor/mobtimer/backlog.md

   - [ ] Control who can join a session

 NEW:
+- [ ] Feature: Find coding partners
+      - List of mob searchers, what looking for, and contact info
-- [ ] Bob Allen would like a social platform to connect people who want to mob - opt in, name, email, times want to mob, programming language preferences, etc.
+      - Bob Allen would like a social platform to connect people who want to mob - opt in, name, email, times want to mob, programming language preferences, etc.
 - [ ] Info about Thursday morning group and potentially other groups (e.g., Thursday group is interested in rotating the driver at a different rate than the navigator)
   - [ ] List of mobbing groups
-- [ ] List of mob searchers, what looking for, and contact info
 - [ ] Link to channel in mobtimer Slack

 ## rethink mobtimer-api